“Look after the soil and the soil will look after you!”

 Ongoing Gold Sponsorship of Old Collegians Rugby Club

-Ongoing Sponsorship of Glenelg Cricket Club
+Ongoing Sponsorship of Glenelg Cricket Club/ Glenelg Football Club

 Ongoing Major Sponsorship of Mount Barker Cricket Club

-Ongoing Platinum Sponsorship of Mount Barker United Soccer Club;
+Ongoing Platinum Sponsorship of Mount Barker United Soccer Club

 Multiple wine donations for various charities/worthy causes each year.